Boundaries of universality of thermal collisions for atom-atom scattering: Results

 To verify this with rigorous quantum scattering calculations, we prepare a distribution of potential energy curves generated by varying the well depth $D_e$ and the equilibrium distance $R_e$ of the interaction potentials (\ref{eq:mlr}) over the ranges $R_e \in [0.25,7.25]\,\text{\AA}$ and $D_e \in [1,110]~\mathrm{cm}^{-1}$, yielding a total of 900 potentials for each collision system.
 These potentials are then used in quantum scattering calculations of the rate coefficients (\ref{eq:cal_rate}).
 Given these 900 collision rate coefficients, we train a two-dimensional quintic spline interpolator to generate the multivariate distribution $f_{\kappa}(D_e, R_e)$.
 We increase the number of grid points for interpolation until the convergence of $f_{\kappa}(D_e, R_e)$.
-The relative standard deviation (RSD) of the distribution for each collision system is presented in Table~\ref{tab:rate_distrib}.
-The results illustrate that RSD monotonically decreases with the mass of the collision partner for both Rb and Li sensor atoms.
+The relative standard deviation (RSD) of the distribution for each collision system is presented in Table~\ref{tab:rate_distrib}. {To confirm that the set of 900 potentials accurately represents the distribution for each collision system, we have repeated the analysis using 3600 potentials, finding that the resulting RSDs change by less than 0.1\%.} The results illustrate that RSD monotonically decreases with the mass of the collision partner for both Rb and Li sensor atoms.
 We also observe that RSD is significantly larger for He and Ne than for Ar, Kr, or Xe.
-The dependence of the room-temperature rate coefficients ratios ${\kappa (D_e)}/{\kappa_Q}$ on $D_e$ is further illustrated in Figure \ref{fig:de_dev}.
-Combining the results of Tables~\ref{tab:q_sc_dev} and \ref{tab:rate_distrib} and Fig. \ref{fig:de_dev}, we classify Ar, Kr and Xe as universal and He and Ne as non-universal, at room temperature.
-This is consistent with the experimental observations \cite{boothUniversalityQuantumDiffractive2019,shenRefiningColdAtom2021,shenCrosscalibrationAtomicPressure2023,boothRevisingUniversalityHypothesis2024,shenRealizationUniversalQuantum2020,herpergerDeviationQuantumDiffraction2023}.
+The dependence of the room-temperature rate coefficients ratios ${\kappa (D_e)}/{\kappa_Q}$ on $D_e$ is further illustrated in Figure~\ref{fig:de_dev}.
+Combining the results of Tables~\ref{tab:q_sc_dev} and~\ref{tab:rate_distrib} and Fig.~\ref{fig:de_dev}, we classify Ar, Kr and Xe as universal and He and Ne as non-universal, at room temperature.
+This is consistent with the experimental observations ~\cite{boothUniversalityQuantumDiffractive2019,shenRefiningColdAtom2021,shenCrosscalibrationAtomicPressure2023,boothRevisingUniversalityHypothesis2024,shenRealizationUniversalQuantum2020,herpergerDeviationQuantumDiffraction2023}.

-We note that the range of the interaction potentials considered to generate $f_{\kappa}(D_e, R_e)$ is much wider than the typical errors of quantum chemistry calculations \cite{klosElasticGlancingangleRate2023,medvedevInitioInteratomicPotentials2018,blankNgPotentialEnergy2012}.
-The range was deliberately exaggerated to examine the response of the thermal rate coefficients to variations in short-range interactions for both universal and non-universal collision systems.
-To provide a more realistic illustration for the uncertainty of the collision rate coefficients due to possible errors of the {\it ab initio} calculations of the interaction potentials, we calculate the relative error